Beginner's Practical Course

 Registrations Closed for 2019

-This nominally 14-week practical course builds upon the theory course and provides ample experience of handling bees.
-The course starts in April and runs through to the end of July; a period covering the build up of the colony coming out of winter, the swarming season, and the main nectar flow in June and July.
-All the practical work is done within our our own apiary grounds where we have around 50 colonies.
-We encourage beginners to use this course to get used to handling bees before committing to the expense of equipment and bees.
+This nominally 14-week practical course builds upon what you have previously learned in our Beginner's Theory Course, and provides aspiring beekeepers with plenty of hands-on experience in handling bees.
+Commencing in April, through to the end of July, the period covers the natural build-up of a colony coming out of winter, the swarming season, and the main nectar flow in July.
+All the practical work is done outside within our own apiary grounds, where we have around 50 colonies.
+We encourage beginners to use this course to get used to handling bees before committing to the expense of bees, equipment and clothing.

 Students attending our practical course have the opportunity to buy a nucleus, or "nuc", of our beginner-friendly bees at a significantly discounted price.
 You may even look after your future nuc as part of your practical experience.